jordanbchilds/jordanbchilds.github.io/content/posts/ipu_howTo.md

 can occur.

-For the IPU to be able to run the codelet we must define a new class which derived from the Poplar class `poplar::Vertex`, let's call the class `myVertex`.
+For the IPU to be able to run the codelet we must define a new class which is derived from the Poplar class `poplar::Vertex`, let's call the class `myVertex`.
 Inside the definition of `myVertex` is where all relevant objects related to the simulation are defined and nothing should be defined outside of this.
 Importantly, `myVertex` must contain